 Check In procedure:

-Once you have Checked in the road cones will be removed and you can drive down and park your vehicle along the central parking track which bisects the woodland.
+Once you have "Checked-in" you can drive down and park your vehicle along the central parking track which bisects the woodland.
 Cars must be parked in close proximity to the neighbouring car (failure to do so will result in the site running out of parking spaces as we not have enough capacity for visitors to socially distance your cars.

-Once parked please be patient and if needs be remain seated within your vehicle until human activity around your neighbouring car has ceased - only exit when it is safe to do so - this will allow for effective social distancing.
+Once parked please be patient and if needs be remain seated within your vehicle until human activity around your neighbouring car has ceased - only exit when it is safe to do so - this will allow for effective social distancing and keep everyone happy :-).